 Automation vendors develop great products and services.
 They excel at leveraging the latest technological developments to solve the problems facing industries they work in.
 After creating a vision for the future, vendors put a lot of effort into communicating it to the market.

-Much of this communciation is educational, and used by many to stay up to date with automation industry trends and opportunities for improvement. understanding what is possible allows owners of factories, plants and facilicities to plan investment and stay up to date with technological developments.
+Much of this communciation is educational, and used by many to stay up to date with automation industry trends and opportunities for improvement.
+Understanding what is possible allows owners of factories, plants and facilicities to plan investment and stay up to date with technological developments.

 But does what they’re recommending fit into your strategy and address your problems?